ray-project/ray/doc/source/ray-core/placement-group.rst

       pg = placement_group([{"CPU": 2}, {"CPU": 2}], strategy="STRICT_SPREAD", lifetime="detached")
       ray.get(pg.ready())

-    The placement group's lifetime will be independent of the driver now.
+    The placement group's lifetime is independent of the driver now.
 This means it is possible to retrieve the placement group from other drivers regardless of when the current driver exits.
 Let's see an example: